 The Issuer operates in Poland, therefore the macroeconomic, political and social situation in this country is significant for the business, financial position and operating result of the Issuer.
-Domestic political risk might increase in 2023 because of expected general elections.
+Domestic political risk might going forward be influenced by the outcome of local elections, general elections (next due in late 2027) or presidential elections, and as a result the policy of the new government.
 At the same time, bearing in mind the close connection between the Polish economy and the global economy, the Issuer's situation is also influenced by events in the global economy, in particular those relating to monetary policy, geopolitics, socio-political processes or global economic situation.